 All members of the Auxiliary Police are trained and certified by New York State as peace officers.
 All Auxiliary Police personnel are volunteers.

-During emergencies, the Unit is activated to provide on-site security for the Emergency Operations Center, mass gathering shelters, feeding centers, and any other setting where a law enforcement presence is needed and can relieve personnel from County, City or Town and Village police agencies.
+During emergencies, the Unit is activated to provide on-site security for the Emergency Operations Center, mass gathering events, shelters, feeding centers, and any other setting where a law enforcement presence is needed and can relieve personnel from County, City or Town and Village police agencies.

-During non-emergencies, the Unit is frequently requested to provide security and traffic management at pre-planned events such as the 4th of July Fireworks, the Great Race, parades and participates in multi-agency exercises and drills.
+During non-emergencies, the Unit is frequently requested to provide security and traffic management at pre-planned events such as the 4th of July Fireworks, the Great Race, Parades, and participates in multi-agency exercises and drills.
 The presence of the Auxiliary Police, in uniform, and on patrol has been proven to reduce vandalism and other crimes in the these environments.

-The Auxiliary Police train for and perform these activities as well as limited patrol duties, acting as the eyes and ears for the regular law enforcement patrol force.
+The Auxiliary Police train for and perform these activities as well as limited patrol duties, acting as additional the eyes and ears for the regular law enforcement patrol force.

 Volunteers are welcome to join the Unit.
 Before becoming a fully active member, an approved applicant must undergo a criminal background check and successfully complete peace officer training.

-Auxiliary Police Officers must be 18 years of age or older to be qualified as a New York State Peace Officer.
+Auxiliary Police Officers must be 18 years of age or older

 Accurate, verifiable application information

-Verified criminal background
+Successfull criminal background

 No felony convictions